AppZard1/AppzardOffline/README.md

    #### If another appzard instance is running
    In case you had another appzard instance running, you have to options to do:

-   1- If you have the instance of appzard which is serving the previous appzard instance running on a terminal, use CTRL + C to kill this terminal and it's attached processes.
+   1- If you have the instance of appzard which is serving the previous appzard instance running on a terminal, use CTRL + C to kill this terminal and its attached processes.

    2- If you don't have it running on a terminal, either follow the example above to kill the process, or, if you are on windows, use CRTL + R then, write taskmgr, and kill the java processes, that should be sufficient for the instance to stop using the localhost port.
 ## Found a bug?
-Incase you found a bug, please check first it's not resulted in by a mis-confoiguration of the appzard offline tool on your computer by running `appzard doctor`, if it reports eveything is correct, even though the bug persists, please report it to our staff, by opening either a new issue in github, or a new topic on our commnity ( https://community.appzard.com )
+In case you found a bug, please check first it's not resulted in by a misconfiguration of the appzard offline tool on your computer by running `appzard doctor`, if it reports everything is correct, even though the bug persists, please report it to our staff, by opening either a new issue in GitHub or a new topic on our community ( https://community.appzard.com )